 develop branch.
 A tag of

-the job is only run for commits and PRs to master.
+the job is only run for commits and PRs to main.

 If more extensive testing is needed for a commit or branch, certain keywords can be included in the commit message to trigger additional builds for commits or in the branch name to trigger them for a particular branch.
 At some point in the future, the community server may provide ways to trigger extra builds in other circumstances.